About the Section 8 Housing Choice Voucher Program (HCVP)

-The Section 8 Housing Choice Voucher program (HCVP) is the federal government’s major program for assisting very low income families, the elderly, and the disabled to rent decent, safe, and sanitary housing in the private market.
-Since the housing assistance is provided on behalf of the family or individual, participants are able to find and rent privately owned housing, including single-family homes, townhouses, and apartments.
+The Section 8 Housing Choice Voucher Program is the Federal Government’s major program for assisting low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
+Since housing assistance is provided on behalf of the family or individual, participants are able to find their own housing, including single-family homes, townhouses, and apartments.

-A family that is issued a housing voucher is responsible for finding and selecting a suitable housing unit of the family’s choice where the owner agrees to rent under the program.
+A family that is issued a Housing Choice Voucher is responsible for finding a suitable housing unit of the family’s choice where the landlord agrees to rent under the program.
 This unit may include the family’s present residence.
 Rental units must meet minimum standards of health and safety.

 A housing subsidy is paid to the landlord directly by RCAP Solutions on behalf of the participating family.
 The family then pays the difference between the actual rent charged by the landlord and the amount subsidized by RCAP Solutions.